“We must Lift up the Least of Us, to Elevate the Rest of Us

 - Professional trainer in the area of Cultural Diversity, Family Violence, and Wellness

-Elaine is the Executive Director for ‘A Community for Peace’, a domestic violence provider for Sacramento County where she has created effective, innovative and progressive programs for the response to domestic and family violence.
-These innovative strategies have changed the way critical partners such as law enforcement and child protective services respond and handle domestic violence cases.
+Currently, Elaine is the Executive Director for ‘A Community for Peace’, a domestic violence provider for Sacramento County where she has created effective, innovative and progressive programs for the response to domestic and family violence.
+Now transforming a mainstream advocacy program to redirect all resources to serving the most marginalized and vulnerable black, brown and LGBTQ communities, she is challenging systems and longstanding oppression within the movement and dominant culture systems mandated to serve them.

 To book Elaine Whitefeather for your conference or special event, contact firstname.lastname@example.org.